Grade A Caiman Leather Hides and Skins

 Caiman skins are generally regarded as entry level crocodilian skin or leather because the species is prone to spotting or pits in the skin’s tiles which do not properly accept dyes in the tanning process.
-Fisrt-grade skins from a quality tannery can yield these imperfections nearly negligible, but 2nd or 3rd grade skins commonly demonstrate this pitting effect, typically the larger the skin the greater the chance for spots or pits.
+First-grade skins from a quality tannery can yield these imperfections nearly negligible, but 2nd or 3rd grade skins commonly demonstrate this pitting effect.
+Typically, the larger the skin the greater the chance for spots or pits.
 Whether or not a caiman hide will work for your application depends on many factors including time, availability, budget, color, finish, and size.
 Many famous designers now use caiman in their production and have since popularized this species with innovations in tanning and international marketing.

 Factors to Consider when Ordering Caiman

-While we offer largest collection of currently stocked caiman skins in a reloving stock from several tanneries, everybodies needs differ to a degree.
+While we offer largest collection of currently stocked caiman skins in a revolving stock from several tanneries, everyone’s needs differ to a degree.
 If you have a specific color in mind and have a deadline that is quickly approaching and do not see exactly what you need than considering giving us a production order.
 We have a US based tannery with thousands of caiman skins in crust in various sizes.
 We need only 10 working days and 8 skins per color delivered in less than 2 weeks.
 Did you know it takes a minimum of 45 days for a production order to arrive when ordering from overseas?
 We match your color swatches at a minimum of 90% and you will receive your production order in less than 2 weeks guaranteed.
 If you have time upwards 60 days we can offer you better prices and more finishing options as our local tannery can only produce matte finish skins, however, the minimum order is 20 skins per color and finish for imported skins.

 Trapping and Trade of a Protected Species

 Caiman are an Appendix 2, CITES-monitored species and as such all legal trade is carefully regulated by the international authorities.
 Poached skins or hides of an unverifiable source will be blocked from export and the individuals or entities peddling illegally obtained skins, if caught, are subject to fines or imprisonment.
 Farms exist in the region for the sole purposes of commercial trade in the species, many of which also operate a tannery, however, only 3 local tanneries have truly mastered the art of tanning a quality caiman skin.
-We have imported and contunine to import from these tanneries and are commited to offering you caiman skins from all the best tanneries, as each specializes in various innovations and finishes as well as sizes
+We have imported and continue to import from these tanneries and are committed to offering you caiman skins from all the best tanneries, as each specializes in various innovations and finishes as well as sizes.

-The effort to reintroduce captive-bred caiman into the wild is a fledling effort in only a handful of the developing coutries in the Central/South American region.
+The effort to reintroduce captive-bred caiman into the wild is a fledgling effort in only a handful of the developing countries in the Central/South American region.
 Caiman are a fully protected in several countries (Ecuador, Mexico, Venezuela), with hunting restrictions in force in others (Colombia, Panama).
 However, protection is rarely enforced effectively.